 Tobias Leenaert is the author of How to Create a Vegan World: a Pragmatic Approach and the creator of the blog The Vegan Strategist.
 He is a longtime speaker and strategist, giving talks and trainings all over the world.
 He is also the founder of the Belgian organisation EVA, the only vegan organisation in the world to receive structural government funding.
 Leenaert began exploring the issue of consuming animals when he was twelve years old, although he only cut out all animal products from his diet ten years later.
 He lives in a rural area, with an ever-increasing number of rescued animals.

-ProVeg is an international food awareness organisation working to transform the global food system by replacing conventional animal-based products with plant-based and cultured alternatives.
+ProVeg International is a food awareness organization working to transform the global food system by replacing animal-based products with plant-based and cultured alternatives.

 The United Nations Framework Convention on Climate Change (UNFCCC) is the parent treaty of the 1997 Kyoto Protocol.
 The ultimate objective of both treaties is to stabilize greenhouse gas concentrations in the atmosphere at a level that will prevent dangerous human interference with the climate system.
 The Conference of the Parties (COP) is the supreme decision-making body of the Convention.